GDDevTools/devtools-protocol/about.md

 An offline copy of it can be found in the mod's `.geode` file, under `GDP_Domains_Reference.md`

+Or you can get the protocol as a JSON file via the files listed in the relevant FAQ below.

 ## Resources
 Check out https://github.com/HenrySck075/gd-devtools-playground for the playground application.